Using buoy moorings Townsville to Lizard Island.

 Hopping from one Public mooring to another is an ideal way of visiting the reef.

-The above GBRMPA maps are the updated 2017 versions.
+The links to the GBRMPA maps are the updated 2021 versions.
 Not only have they updated the maps they have an improved website which shows the coordinates of where to locate public moorings.
-Plus they have taken an active step by adding public moorings to key sites such as Sudbury Cay and 2 additional moorings at Green Island.
+Plus they have taken an active step by adding public moorings to many key sites.

 Moorings located near to the coast are regularly used and are easy to track down; if occupied, there’s usually reasonable anchoring locations nearby.

 The moorings further from the coast are not so easy, but exploring clearer waters calls for the effort.
 Recreational boats use these and so do some commercial operators who provided they have public on board are permitted to use them under the same conditions (This can be frustrating when you see private mooring close by not being used).
-Public moorings in this area are two to four hours, enough time for diving activities; if there at 5 pm you are entitled to stay overnight.
+Public moorings are usually two to four hours, enough time for diving activities; if there at 5 pm you are entitled to stay overnight. there is a few 24hr moorings which can make for a relxing day stay.

 Compliant private moorings need to have a reference number marked on the buoy.
 The mooring register website is: